Tearnote/portfolio/doc/TESTING.md

 1. As user, open the dashboard, find a project in payable state, and push the "Pay now" button.
 2. Put test card details (4242 4242 4242 4242, any expiry date in the future, any CVC) and submit the payment,
-3. Confirm that the project changed state to "In progress".
+3. Confirm that the project changed state to "In progress",
+4. Confirm that both the user and the admin received confirmation emails.

 Expected: